 Square and Toast are two of the most popular restaurant point-of-sale (POS) systems in the market.
 They are considered among the best restaurant POS systems because of their ease of use, comprehensive restaurant-specific features, and excellent hardware options.

-When comparing Square vs Toast, it’s important to compare their pricing and features and look at their key differences to know which would be best for your restaurant business.
+When comparing Square vs Toast, consider their pricing, features, and key differences to know which would be best for your restaurant business.

 Toast vs Square: Key differences